civicrm/civicrm-sysadmin-guide/docs/install/multi-site.md

 }
 ```

-With either of the above, skip step 6.
+With either of the above, skip the following "Register a new domain" step.

 ## Register a new domain